 People who engage in The DOC Journey course often have fewer RUTs and less anxiety.
 I am committed to streamlining the process.

-During my time in the clinical program, I found out that I have struggled on and off with OCD (and have shared this with my sibling, 3 of whom struggle with the same thing, as well as some of my nieces, who are now in treatment).
-I’ve been able to manage and approach OCD with success and I am now a student clinician in the OCD IOP at Seattle Children’s.
-I’ve wanted to share all of this with you, because without your willingness to ask questions and pursue out of the box answers and ways of thinking while within the medical system, I would have a very different life trajectory.
+I also found out that I have struggled on and off with OCD and have shared this with my siblings, who struggle with the same thing, as well as some of my nephews, who are now in treatment.
+I’ve been able to manage and approach OCD with success.
+I’ve wanted to share all of this with you because I would have a very different life trajectory without your willingness to ask questions and pursue out-of-the-box answers and ways of thinking while within the medical system.
 I would be in a lot more pain, have difficult relationships, most likely never have pursued a meaningful career, and still be in a very toxic religious community.
-Thank you for all you did to create your program and share it with the world.
+Thank you for all you did to create and share your program with the world.
 I will forever be grateful for it and hope that others continue to discover it and you/your work for a long time.

 I wish you all the best.